awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli.md

 ```
 aws cloudtrail get-event-selectors --trail-name TrailName
 ```

+**Note**
+If the trail is an organization trail and you are a member account in the organization in AWS Organizations, you must provide the full ARN of that trail, and not just the name\.

 The following example returns the default settings for an event selector for a trail\.